plewis/plewis.github.io/phylogenetics/study_questions.md

 *	What is a constant site and how does it differ from an variable site?
 What does this have to do with parsimony?
 *	Make sure you can explain how parsimony works with a small tree.
 What do steps have to do with parsimony, and what is the principle of parsimony?
 * What do transitions and transversions have to do with a nucleotide substitution matrix? (this is something we'll learn more about next week)

+## Lecture 4 - 27 Jan 2022

+### Review
+* Make sure you can make phylogentic trees from splits (Re: Homework 1)

+### Parsimony Continued
+*	What would a step matrix look like if we don’t count transitions, but we weight transversions from purines to pyrimidines 2 times more than transversions from pyrimidines to purines.
+*	What are the differences between synapomorphic, autapomorphic, and symplesiomorphic character states?
+Draw a simple tree and indicate in which taxa the above characters states would be present.
+*	Can you think of another word from evolution which describes homoplasy?
+* What are the consistency and retention indexes?
+How are they used in the context of parsimony trees?

+### Distance Methods (Least Squares and Minimum Evolution)
+* If you perform a distance analysis (LS/ME), will your restults (tree length) be specific to a given tree topology, a given character, or both?
+* How does SplitsTree differ from a normal phylogenetic tree?
+What can this tell you about the tree?

+## Lecture 5 - 01 Feb 2022

+### Review (from lab)
+* What is a star tree, and what does it have to do with a neighbor joining tree?

+### Exploring Models
+* Why do we use models?
+Be able to complain model complexity and model fit.

+### Jukes-Cantor 1969
+* How many parameters does this model have?
+What are the model parameter(s) and what are the assumptions we invoke when we use this model?
+Can you make a substitution matrix for this model?
+* What do branch lengths (edge lengeths) represent?
+What parameters do we use to calculate the them – why is it impossible to calculate these parameters *de novo*?
+* Say we are calculating a transition probability for a nucleotide subsitution on a site from a G to a T. Before this site had a G nucleotide, the nucleotide was an A. How does this change how we go about calculating transition probabilities when using a Markov model?